kaimitai/skyhigh_releases/readme.md

 * Added support for reading the demo level packs with fewer than 31 levels.
 * Added support for automatically determining the best compression parameters for any level.
 * Added support for saving and loading level files as xml.

+#### Knowns bugs and errata
+* The documentation says that - in the graphics metadata xml - transparency is a property of the bitmaps.
+It is in fact a property of the palettes.